 Colony PCR offers researchers a quick, straightforward method for screening clones generated during the molecular cloning process.

-Here are 3 tips for your colony PCR:
+Here are some tips for your colony PCR:

-• Include controls.
+- Include controls.
 Both positive and negative controls should be included in colony PCR.
 A good positive control would be any DNA that you are sure should amplify using the primers selected, this helps to ensure that the PCR reaction ‘worked’, i.e., that the reagents used haven’t expired, etc. It is also recommended that a negative control is included – one reaction that hasn’t been exposed to a bacterial colony to ensure that your PCR reagents are clean.
+You can also use an old colony from an unrelated cloning experiment as an excellent negative control

 References